Speaking of technology…

 Solving problems brings pleasure if they are hard enough that the answer isn’t totally certain, but not so hard that we can barely get started.

-Our Educational Coaches find the same pattern in the students they work with:
+Our Executive Function Coaches find the same pattern in the students they work with:

 Kids find their way to distractions when a homework assignment, project, or studying feels too big and overwhelming.